calvin-bochynski-ng/capstone-mapplar/Capstone Proposal.md

 - ability to create different users like normal users, premium users and admins.

-- send intinerary to user's email by generating PDF, either sending or downloading pdf.
+- send itinerary to user's email by generating PDF, either sending or downloading pdf.

 - forget password functionality